Avs erupt for 5 goals in 1st, beat Predators 7-2 in Game 1

 Since moving to Denver, the Avalanche boast a 17-6 record in best-of-seven playoff series when they win the first game.
 On the flip side, the Predators are 0-7 when starting a best-of-seven series with a road loss.

-Colorado scored virtually every way imaginable: On a power play (MacKinnon), short-handed (Cogliano), opposing player kicking it in (Landeskog got the credit for a puck knocked in by defenseman Mark Borowiecki) and, of course, even strength (Toews, Makar, Lehkonen and MacKinnon again).
+Colorado scored virtually every way imaginable: On a power play (MacKinnon), short-handed (Cogliano), opposing player kicking it in on another power play (Landeskog got the credit for a puck knocked in by defenseman Mark Borowiecki) and, of course, even strength (Toews, Makar, Lehkonen and MacKinnon again).

 The Avalanche outshot the Predators by a 45-25 margin.